packbackbooks/engineering-docs/README.md

 Packback conducts performance reviews 3 times a year.
 In your review, you and your manager will discuss the wins and successes you've had since your last review as well as opportunities for growth and improvement.

 In addition to performance reviews, everyone on the engineering team has [weekly 1-on-1s](1-on-1s.md) with their manager.
+We also have annual conversations about [conscious career growth](career-growth.md) you are progressing towards your long-term career goals.

 ## Software Development at Packback